Advanced Molecular ENantiodiscrimination

 The fundamental strategy has been already validated with proof-of-principle experiments during the ERC Advanced project and showed extremely high selectivity, efficiency, and controllability, however only at the laboratory scale.

-Therefore, we plan as a next logical step with technology transfer character, to investigate in detail the possibility of scaling up this process and to evaluate its commercial viability and competitiveness.
+As a next logical step with technology transfer character, we plan to investigate in detail the possibility of scaling up this process and to evaluate its commercial viability and competitiveness.

 Financiële details & Tijdlijn